telerik/blazor-docs/components/popover/position-collision.md

 ## Position

-To customize how the popover aligns with its anchor element use the `Position` parameter and set its value to a member of the `PopoverPosition` enum:
+To customize how the popover aligns with its anchor element, use the `Position` parameter and set its value to a member of the `PopoverPosition` enum:

 * `Top` (default value)
 * `Bottom`